VikramxD/PicPilot/README.md

 ## 📖 Overview

-PicPilot is an innovative outpainting pipeline that leverages state-of-the-art AI models to extend and enhance images.
+PicPilot is an innovative outpainting pipeline that leverages state-of-the-art Text to Image Models to extend and enhance images.
 This project has evolved through multiple iterations, addressing challenges and improving output quality at each stage.

 ### Key Features:
 - Advanced segmentation using Segment Anything VIT Huge and YOLOv8l
 - High-quality outpainting with Kandinsky-v2.2-decoder-inpaint
 - Optimized for NVIDIA A100 40GB GPU
 - Customizable prompts and settings
+- Batch API support

 ## 🏗 Architecture